dylanaraps/neofetch/README.md

     Ascii:
-    --ascii                Where to get the ascii from, Possible values:
+    --ascii                Where to get the ascii from, Possible values: distro, /path/to/ascii
-                           'distro', '/path/to/ascii'
-    --ascii_color          Color to print the ascii art --ascii_distro distro  Which Distro's ascii art to print
+    --ascii_color          Color to print the ascii art --ascii_distro distro  Which Distro\'s ascii art to print

     Screenshot: